rushankgoyal/life-sized-robot/README.md

 # life-sized-robot
-I lost the code for the Arduino-based life-sized robot I created :( The robot can talk, move its hands, and cut a cake with a knife:
+I lost the code for the Arduino-based life-sized robot I created :(

+The robot can talk, move its hands, and cut a cake with a knife.

 Materials Required:
   a) 2 Arduinos